TSH – Thyroid-stimulating hormone is a hormone that regulates thyroid function

 The thyroid affects the functioning of the whole body.
 It regulates metabolism, affects our energy levels and mood, and much more.

-The TSH level is the primary investigation when suspecting thyroid underactivity or overactivity.
+The level is the primary investigation when suspecting thyroid underactivity or overactivity.
 Symptoms of these conditions include changes in weight, fatigue, low or high blood pressure, and mood changes.

 High TSH value